rocky-linux/wiki.rockylinux.org/docs/irc.md

 ### Expectations

 As `#rockylinux` is the general Rocky Linux support and discussion channel on Libera, it is not a primary support area for learning Linux or general chatting and off topic matter.
-Off topic matter should go to `#rockylinux-social` or `~off-topic`.
+Off-topic matter should go to `#rockylinux-social` or `~off-topic`.
 With that being said, below is a list of things you should probably be aware of:

 * **The channels are filled with supporters of Rocky, end users, volunteers with wide ranges of skillsets and knowledge who use the distribution on a professional or personal level**
 * **Polite and on-topic people get answers to their queries**